husamrahman/bits-and-bites/README.md

 - **[ Work ]**
     - 🧐 Curious Learner & creative problem solver
     - 🧑‍💻 Self-taught developer
-    - 🏫 Background in Petroleum Engineer + Data Science
+    - 🏫 Background in Petroleum Engineering & Data Science
 - **[ This Newsletter ]**
-    - 👨‍💻 Bits = computer bits = tech/coding (pun intended, get it?)
+    - 👨‍💻 Bits = computer bits = tech/coding (get it? 😅)
     - 🍪 Bites = all things food, mainly pastries
 - **[ Final Notes ]**
-    - I am not a professional writer so please overlook ignore any grammar issues
+    - I am not a professional writer so please overlook any grammar issues
     - I really appreciate you subscribing and taking a couple of minutes out of your week to read through
     - Feel free to reach out if you have any questions, feedback, thoughts, anything really ✌️😊